Have you ever been asked to train a colleague or even just teach them something new?

 Provide process transparency

-Additionally, documenting a process aids with transparency within an organization.
+Additionally, documenting processes helps maintain transparency within an organization.
 It allows employees who aren’t close to a particular area of the business some insight into tasks outside their immediate team and/or department.

-This can, in turn, lead to workflow improvements, such as getting rid of duplicated steps or tasks.
+In turn, this can lead to workflow improvements, such as eliminating duplicate steps or tasks.
 It can also highlight pain points, which can result in action items.
 Awareness of sticking points in a process may be all that it takes to get resources allocated to make incremental improvements.

 Best practices for effective process documentation